broxtronix/spark-gce/README.md

 gcloud config set compute/zone <zone>
 ```

-Having done this, you should be able to start a new cluster with this succinct command
+Having done this, you should be able to create a new cluster with this succinct command

 ```
-spark-gce start <cluster_name> -s <num_slaves>
+spark-gce launch <cluster_name> -s <num_slaves>
 ```

 Once the cluster is up and running, you can ssh into it either using: